Infrared spectroscopy is a method of vibration spectroscopy and is used to characterize organic materials.

 Via Fourier transformation, IR spectra are calculated from the interferograms measured with the aid of an interferometer.

-From simply identifying chemical compounds to processing and regulatory compliance, the FT-IR process covers a wide range of chemical applications, particularly with polymers and organic compounds.
-In addition, FT-IR spectroscopy has proven itself for quality control of industrially produced polymers and the raw materials used.
+The FT-IR process covers a wide range of chemical applications, particularly with polymers and organic compounds, from simply identifying chemical compounds to processing and regulatory compliance, In addition, FT-IR spectroscopy has proven itself for quality control of industrially produced polymers and the raw materials used.

 The special importance of FT-IR spectroscopy is based both on the very high information content of a spectrum and on the numerous possibilities for sample measurement and substance preparation.
 In addition, important data on the molecular structure can be derived from an IR spectrum.
 The IR spectrum is of particular importance for the calculation of thermodynamic constants, as a certain proportion of the specific heat of a substance is defined in the oscillation energy of the atoms.